fenago/intro-ruby/lab_guides/Lab_6.md

-    This is a basic constructor and uses the basic `include` module principles we learned at the beginning of the chapter.
+    This is a basic constructor and uses the basic `include` module principles we learned at the beginning of the lab.
 The `initialize` method will be added to all instances of the class that include `Enum`.